wadmp/wadmp.github.io/src/gen3/explanations/README.md

-## 3- Remove users
+## 3. Remove users

-### A- Remove a user from a company
+### A. Remove a user from a company

  **To remove a user**:

-1. Make sure that you're in the right company where you want to remove the user, then select *Users* from the *Title Menu*.
+1. Make sure that you're in the right company where you want to remove the user, then select *Users* from the *Side Menu*.

-2. On the *"Users"* page, click the *"Remove User from Company"* action button on the right of the schedule.
+2. On the *"Users"* page, click the *"Remove User from Company"* action button on the right of the page.

 ![users-remove](./images/remove-user.png)

-### B- Delete a user account
+### B. Delete a user account

-#### General User Permissions:

-- Normal users cannot delete other users.

-- They can remove users from a company (kick out).

----

-#### System Administrator Privileges:

-- Only system administrators have the authority to delete other users.

----
+* Each user can delete his or her own account (this feature is currently available only directly via **API**)

+* On-Premises user accounts with System Administrator priviledges are also able to delete accounts of other users.

 #### Self-deletion of User Account: